purplewall1206/PET/README.md

     - Execution: KCSAN does not provide proof-of-concept,so no proof-of-concept is executed in terminal 1.
     - Results: The BPF program detector_kcsan_dcf8e5633e2ewill be keep checking if the vulnerability kcsan-dcf8e5633e2e is being triggered.

+The demo presentation can be seen in [youTube](https://www.youtube.com/watch?v=0BVsULXT0xI)

 ## reproducible evaluation